Virginia Tech Hokies men's basketball: Retired numbers

 Virginia Tech has retired four jersey numbers.

 Postseason results

 NCAA tournament results

 The Hokies have appeared in 13 NCAA tournaments.
 Their combined record is 8–13.

 NIT results

-The Hokies have appeared in 14 National Invitation Tournaments.
-Their combined record is 25–12.
+The Hokies have appeared in 15 National Invitation Tournaments.
+Their combined record is 26–13.
 They were NIT champions in 1973 and 1995.

+Rivalries

+Virginia Cavaliers

+As the Commonwealth's two power conference teams, the Hokies and Cavaliers have a long-standing rivalry.
+When the teams were in separate conferences this rivalry often played out on neutral courts across the Commonwealth, such as in Richmond, Roanoke, and Hampton.
+UVA leads the series 99–61 as of 2025, but the rivalry is extremely competitive and the Hokies dominated the decade of the 1960s.